Windows 10 Enterprise: FAQ for IT professionals

-- Some computer manufacturers provide packs of drivers for easy implementation in management and deployment solutions like the Microsoft Deployment Toolkit (MDT) or Microsoft System Center Configuration Manager.
+- Some computer manufacturers provide packs of drivers for easy implementation in management and deployment solutions like the Microsoft Deployment Toolkit (MDT) or Microsoft Endpoint Configuration Manager.
 These driver packs contain all of the drivers needed for each device and can greatly simplify the process of deploying Windows to a new make or model of computer.
 Driver packs for some common manufacturers include:

 Where can I find out if an application or device is compatible with Windows 10?